Indian Airlines Flight 257: Accident

 This time, there was no response.
 Imphal Airport lost contact with the aircraft just after 12:45, at 1500 m altitude on the Instrument Landing System (ILS).
 Several other flights then tried to contact Flight 257 as well, but there was still no response from the crew.
 Firefighting personnel were alerted and crew from other Indian Airlines were asked to contact on their company channel.
 The departing Indian Airlines aircraft was later asked to fly to the area where Flight 257 was last contacted.
 Due to clouds, the aircraft eventually discontinued the search and immediately flew to its intended destination of Guwahati.
 ATC then tried to give the crew of Flight 257 several blind calls by clearing them to land at the runway, but the transmission was met with silence again.

 At 12:55 p.m, a full emergency was declared on the missing aircraft.
 Airport personnel immediately contacted Imphal's airport and city firefighters and ambulance services to assist with the search and rescue effort.
 The search and rescue area was concentrated within 5–15 mi southwest of the airport.
 Another Indian Airlines aircraft in the vicinity was later asked to look for the missing aircraft, but due to deteriorating weather condition the aircraft eventually discontinued the search.
-Few hours after the formation of a search and rescue party, several villagers reported that an aircraft had crashed somewhere in the Thangjing Hill range.
+A few hours after the formation of a search and rescue party, several villagers reported that an aircraft had crashed somewhere in the Thangjing Hill range.

 The search and rescue team eventually reached the site about 5–6 hours later.
 It was located in Churachandpur district at an altitude of 6,700 ft, just 300 ft below the highest peak of the area, about 37 km south-west of Imphal Airport.
 The aircraft was destroyed as it had slammed head-on with the slope of the hill.
 Bodies could be seen around the wreckage.
 There were no survivors.
 All 69 passengers and crews on board Flight 257 were killed.
-Due to the hilly and slushy terrain, added with the heavy rain condition at the crash site, the evacuation of the bodies were hampered and had to be delayed until dawn.
+Due to the hilly and slushy terrain, added with the heavy rain condition at the crash site, the evacuation of the bodies was hampered and had to be delayed until dawn.
 By 19 August, all of the bodies had been recovered and identified.